 Student Guidelines for Living During COVID

 Bears Bounce Back…Together!
 Ursinus’ strength is its community.
 In these uncertain times, personal responsibility within one’s community is more of a priority than ever.
-Returning to campus in the Fall of 2020, in the midst of a pandemic, will be a challenge.
+Returning to campus in the spring of 2021, in the midst of a pandemic, will continue to be a challenge.
 Success will require daily actions that emphasize safety, health, and the collective understanding that each individual’s choices affects all of us.

 The principles and guidelines set forth in this addendum to the Student Code of Conduct asks you, as a member of the community, to commit to a strong regimen of personal hygiene, including handwashing, cleanliness in one’s common spaces, and the wearing of personal protective equipment, such as masks, in common and public areas on campus.
 Ursinus College has developed plans to support your actions with a commitment to sanitizing and cleaning classrooms, residence halls, and other campus spaces.
 The College will also help protect its students, staff, and faculty by providing PPE and posting signage that reinforces the expectations around personal health and safety.